 The Brain Injury Research Center of Mount Sinai (BIRC-MS) offers training opportunities for predoctoral and postdoctoral trainees, and to undergraduates looking to gain experience in neuropsychology research.

-We offer the Postdoctoral Fellowship in Clinical Neuropsychology and Rehabilitation Research, that is part of the Department of Rehabilitation Medicine.
-Our program is funded in part by the National Institutes of Health; National Institute on Disability, Independent Living, and Rehabilitation Research (NIDLIRR); and by the Centers for Disease Control (CDC).
-For more information about the postdoctoral program, contact Maria Kajankova, PhD at firstname.lastname@example.org.
+The Brain Injury Research Center in the Department of Rehabilitation Medicine offers a Postdoctoral Fellowship in Clinical Neuropsychology and Rehabilitation Research.
+This program is funded in part by the National Institutes of Health (NIH); National Institute on Disability, Independent Living, and Rehabilitation Research (NIDLIRR); and by the Centers for Disease Control (CDC).
+For more information about this program, contact Maria Kajankova, PhD at email@example.com.

 Predoctoral Psychology Training Program